 One of the proudest achievements of my life was winning the Most Improved trophy in my first netball season.
 I did deserve that trophy.
-I had started the season playing half games as a Wing Attack.
-I ended the year getting the occasional quarter as Centre.
-The lesson is, make sure you start as badly as you can to maximise apparent improvement.
+I started the season playing half games as a Wing Attack.
+I ended the year playing the full game and getting the occasional quarter as Centre.
+The lesson is, make sure you start badly to maximise apparent improvement.

 These are a pair of black underpants worn over your normal underpants so that no-one sees your underpants when your incredibly short skirt flies into the air.
 Here’s a thought – shorts.

-Orange quarters are the perfect food for half-time.
+Orange segments are the perfect food for half-time.
 All athletes like to be sticky and have bits in their teeth.

 Ra Ra Ra